 The District shall conduct a state criminal records check on all volunteers who have contact with students on a regularly scheduled and/or continuing basis, or who have supervisory responsibility for children at a school site or on school-sponsored trips.
 The District shall arrange to pay any cost required for the records check, but may use donations from any source, including volunteers, for this purpose.

-Pursuant to KRS 160.380, the Superintendent/designee also may require volunteers to submit to a state and national criminal (fingerprint) history background check and provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.
+Pursuant to KRS 160.380, the Superintendent/designee also may require volunteers to submit to a state and national criminal (fingerprint) history background check and to provide a clear CA/N check.
 With prior approval of the Superintendent/designee, the background checks will be conducted at District expense.
 Otherwise, except as stated previously, the volunteer must pay for the background checks.

 The records of volunteers with criminal convictions must be reviewed by the Superintendent or his/her designee.
 If the conviction is of such a nature that could put the students or personnel of the school District at risk, the Superintendent/designee has the authority to refuse the individual the opportunity to volunteer in the District.

-No volunteer shall be utilized to supervise students, or deemed to have the authority to supervise students, unless the volunteer has been designated to supervise students by the Principal and approved by the Superintendent/designee, and the volunteer has undergone the required records check.
-The Superintendent may also require such a volunteer to provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.
+No volunteer shall be utilized to supervise students, or deemed to have the authority to supervise students, unless the volunteer has been designated to supervise students by the Principal and approved by the Superintendent/designee, and the volunteer has undergone the required records check..

 PERSONNEL K03.6